 In the beginning I used mediocre routines until I hit the

 intermediate level: at this point I began designing and making my own to suit the goal.
-Not only would I make my own, I would also make them
+Not only would I make my own, challenging myself while prioritizing weaker areas first.

 Monitoring progress and training cycle's with photos or an honest training partner assessing gains and training form is crucial to progression.
 If you’re routine is simply not working, or at least not to your satisfaction: change it!